PREFIX determines where the port will be

 modifications or any extra care to write

--compliant ports.
+DESTDIR-compliant ports.

-The value of PREFIX
+The value of PREFIX will be set to

-(defaulting to
+LOCALBASE (defaulting to

-).
+/usr/local).
 If

-is set,
+USE_LINUX_PREFIX is set,

-will be LINUXBASE
+PREFIX will be LINUXBASE

-(defaulting to /compat/linux
+(defaulting to /compat/linux).

-Avoiding hard-coded /usr/local
+Avoiding hard-coded /usr/local paths in

 the source makes the port much more flexible and able to cater